 About Michael Speaker

-He lives with his wife Flavia, and maintains a sculpture studio in the lower Hudson River Valley of New York.
+He lives with his wife Flavia, in Richfield, MN.
+They recently moved from the lower Hudson River Valley of New York.

 About Michael Speaker's artwork